navarq/GettingAndCleaningDataProject/CodeBook.md

 "anglexgravitymean"
 "angleygravitymean"
 "anglezgravitymean"
-"activity"					activity name refered to by activityid above
+"activity"					activity name refered to by activityid at position one